C-Achard/bioimage-informatics-BIO410-project/docs/plugin_usage.md

 If you wish to specify your own configuration, or no configuration is available, simply uncheck the box and fill in the fields as required.

+!!! note
+    If no valid configuration is available, the plugin will always use the values specified in the interface.

 #### Colony detection

+The plugin uses classical image processing techniques to detect the bacteria and assign them to colonies;
+the analysis is GPU-accelerated using [clij2](https://clij.github.io/).

 - **Minimum colony area** : The minimum area of a colony in pixels.
   All colonies with an area below this value will be discarded.

 #### Tracking replisomes

 This plugin uses [TrackMate](https://imagej.net/plugins/trackmate/) as a backend for tracking the replisomes.

+Here, we use a Laplacian of Gaussian (LoG) detector to detect the spots in the GFP channel, and a sparse LAP to link the spots over time.

+See [this page](https://imagej.net/plugins/trackmate/trackers/lap-trackers) for more information on the LAP tracker.

 - **Radius** : the mean radius of the replisome in microns.
 Used by TrackMate to detect spots.
 - **Quality threshold** : the minimum quality of the spots.
 Spots with a quality below this threshold will be discarded;